Domestic and family violence – information for residents

 • your belief as to whether you could safely continue to occupy the premises.

-Is the information I share with the manager/provider confidential?
+Is the information I share with the provider confidential?

-After you give the manager/provider a Notice ending residency interest (domestic and family violence) (Form R20) supported by relevant evidence, the manager/provider:
+After you give the provider a Notice ending residency interest (domestic and family violence) (Form R20) supported by relevant evidence, the provider:

-• must not disclose the evidence supporting your Notice ending residency interest to anyone except in specific permitted circumstances outlined in the Act (section 308I or 381I).
+• must not disclose any relevant information your Notice ending residency interest to anyone except in specific permitted circumstances outlined in the Act (section 308I or 381I).
 Penalties apply to anyone who does not follow these requirements.

 • cannot require you to provide your forwarding address.

-If there is more than one resident for the residency, the manager/provider:
+If there is more than one resident for the residency, the provider:

-• is required to inform you within 7 days of receiving the notice when any remaining residents will be informed that you have ended your interest in the residency
+• is required to inform you within seven days of receiving the notice when any remaining residents will be informed that you have ended your interest in the residency

-• must give each remaining resident a Continuing interest notice between 7 and 14 days after your interest in the residency ends (this is when your 7 day notice period expires AND you have vacated the premises)
+• must give each remaining resident a Continuing interest notice between 7–14 days after your interest in the residency ends (this is when your seven day notice period expires AND you have vacated the premises)

 • if the person remaining is the person who committed an act of domestic and family violence against you, they will also receive a Continuing interest notice.